You love bananas, but they ripe so fast! Want to know “How to Keep Bananas Fresh” for a long time? Here’re 9 hacks that really work.

 What it means is that you should keep bananas away from other fruits and vegetables.
 The reason behind it is that when fruits and vegetables begin to ripen, they release ethylene gas which speeds up the ripening process of bananas.
 You should be especially vigilant with fruits or vegetables which have already turned brown, as they release even more ethylene.

 6. Refrigerate the Banana

 Refrigerating will slow down the ripening process in bananas.
-It happens because the chemical reaction which leads to the ripening of banana fruit slow down in cold temperatures.
-Don’t fuss over the outer peel turning brown or black as the banana will remain in the same fresh state.
+It happens because the chemical reaction which leads to the ripening of banana fruit slows down in cold temperatures.
+Don’t fuss over the outer peel turning brown or black, as the banana will remain in the same fresh state.

 7. Freeze Them

 The peeled bananas will be directly exposed to the surrounding air without any protection.
 Still, you can keep them fresh by freezing them, which is also effective, like refrigerating the bananas.
 All you need to do is place the peeled bananas in an airtight container and place it in a freezer.
 Take out the bananas before eating them and let them sit at room temperature for 1-2 hours.
 Your sliced bananas are now edible!

 Also Read: How to Use Banana Peels in the Garden

 8. Lemon Bath

 To keep your bananas from turning brown, you can dip the banana slices in lemon juice or sprinkle lemon juice over the slices.
 Don’t use too many lemons, or the banana slices will taste sour and lemony.
 For a sweeter alternate, you can use pineapple, orange, or apple juice as they’re not too acidic or sour.

 9. Vinegar Water Solution